Web3NL/motoko-book/src/advanced-concepts/async-calls.md

 - The `try-catch` expression is only allowed in an asynchronous context.
 This is because error handling is supported for _messaging errors_ only and, like messaging itself, confined to asynchronous contexts.

 [See official docs]

+### Message ordering

+Messages in an actor are always executed sequentially, meaning one after the other and never in parallel.
+As a programmer, you have no control over the order in which _incoming messages_ are executed.

+You can only control the order in which you send messages to other actors, with the guarantee that they will be executed in the order you sent them.
+But you have no guarantee on the order in which you receive the _callbacks_ for those messages.

+Consult the [official docs] for more information on this topic.

 ## Errors and Traps